Deltares-research/FloodsAndHealthTool/docs/overview.rst

 5. Visualizes the infection risk per exposure group (adult, children) in a map and bar chart with infection risk groups.

-QMRA (Quantitative Microbial Risk Assessment)?¶
+QMRA (Quantitative Microbial Risk Assessment)?
 ======================
 QMRA (Quantitative Microbial Risk Assessment) models are often used to estimate the risk of disease transmission through the consumption of contaminated food or water.
 It is a risk assessment tool that estimates the risk of disease transmission from exposure to a specific dose of pathogens.